FHIR API Integration

 Ambient documentation is the first wave.
 Four emerging AI categories are now moving from research to production — each requires the same integration foundations and earns its place on a 2027 deployment roadmap.

 It means getting AI tools (ambient scribes, clinical decision support, imaging analysis, predictive models, voice AI) into production clinical workflows — not just standing up an AI project.
 That includes vendor selection, FHIR API integration, SMART on FHIR launch, EHR writeback (Epic, Oracle Health / Cerner), HIPAA BAA + compliance validation, clinician workflow design, training, and ongoing monitoring.
 The AI model itself is ~20% of the work; the other 80% is integration and adoption.
+For productizing AI as a patient-facing or clinician-facing application, see our healthcare app development practice.

-Take our 60-second AI Readiness Assessment.
+Take our 90-second AI Readiness Assessment.
 It scores you across the 7 dimensions that determine whether an AI pilot will succeed or stall: FHIR API availability, integration engine maturity, current HIPAA SRA, clinical champion, de-identification pipeline, vendor evaluation process, and change-management capacity.
 You’ll get a tier (Early Exploration / Ready to Pilot / Production Ready) plus tailored next steps.

 It depends on your EHR, specialty mix, and deployment preferences.
 Epic shops often evaluate Abridge (Epic partnership), Nuance DAX Copilot, and Suki.
 Oracle Health / Cerner shops lean toward Abridge, Suki, and Ambience.
 Ambulatory-focused practices frequently pick Freed or Heidi for lower cost per provider.
 Enterprise deployments with strict compliance often choose Nuance DAX or Commure.
 Use our ROI calculator to model the financial case, then book a consultation for vendor-neutral selection guidance.